ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-mgmt.md

 ## vSAN configuration
 {: #vrw-orderinginstance-mgmt-vsan}

-* For the **Management-optimized** cluster, you get two vSAN™ capacity disks 1.9 TB SSD.
+* For the **Management-optimized** cluster, you get two vSAN™ capacity disks of 1.9 TB SSD.
 * For the **Customizable consolidated** cluster, you can choose the type and number of capacity disks according to your requirements.

 ## Estimated resources available per cluster